Importance of Socialisation

 Socialising your pet from a young age is the best way to help them become a confident, outgoing companion.
 Kittens learn how to socialise by 7 weeks of age.
 This short window makes them very reliant on their mothers for teaching them how to behave around other animals, people and new places.
-Puppies have a slightly longer socialisation period of up to three months of age.
+Puppies have a slightly longer socialisation period, up to 16 weeks of age.

 During this period it is very important to help your puppy grow into a confident adult dog by exposing them to lots of new experiences, including those laid out below.